• Skip to primary navigation

 • Meatless: This is a great meatless and vegetarian option.

-• Make it Dairy-Free: It is easy to make a dairy-free and vegan version of this recipe, just check out my special tips at the end of post.
+• Make it Dairy-Free: It is easy to make a dairy-free and vegan version of this recipe, just check out my "Tips and Variations" section at the end of post.

 • Milk: Use either unsweetened, original almond milk or regular milk.